Associative economics: Land, labor and capital

 In an associative economy, therefore, land, labor, and capital are understood as rights phenomena.
 Some interpret this to mean they are held in trust on behalf of the community (but not held by the state) and consequently managed by those with both the desire and capacity, but how precisely this idea is given practical expression is one of the key, and liveliest, areas of research in associative economics.

 Land trusts, which remove land from the private market, but also keep it out of the hands of the state, have been developed for the protection of the environment and in order to make home ownership more accessible to low income people.

 As for labor, many different kinds of efforts have been made to treat laborers not as a mere company expense or a mere factor of production, but as partners and associates in the business.
 That entails profit sharing, and a number of profound changes in the way workers are involved in companies.

 As for capital, the associative idea broadly speaking is that the buildup of capital is a social phenomenon due to many more stakeholders than are acknowledged under traditional capitalism.
 As a social phenomenon, accumulations of capital by a company should be administered in a way that reflects social consideration among many stakeholders: Not just investors, but workers, the local and to some extent global community and environment, and independent educational institutions, are the sources of profits and profitable ideas and capital, and should have some share in the company and in its profits.
 An associative company would be set up so that it cannot be sold off by investors, since the company is not merely the creation of investors.
 But many different arrangements are possible.

-One example is the Mondragon Industrial Cooperatives (started by Catholic priest José Mª Arizmendiarrieta, who was not associated with Rudolf Steiner, but whose economic views overlapped in important ways with Steiner's economic views).
-By the end of 2011, the Mondragon Industrial Cooperatives employed 83,869 people working in 256 companies in four areas of activity: finance, industry, retail and knowledge.
+One example is the Mondragon Corporation (started by Catholic priest José Mª Arizmendiarrieta, who was not associated with Rudolf Steiner, but whose economic views overlapped in important ways with Steiner's economic views).
+By the end of 2011, the Mondragon Corporation employed 83,869 people working in 256 companies in four areas of activity: finance, industry, retail and knowledge.